-The House of Commons Service strives to provide you with excellent service.
-We welcome feedback from all our customers to help us make improvements to the services we provide.
+The Compliments, Complaints and Comments scheme welcomes feedback from our customers to help us make improvements to services provided by the House of Commons.
 If you have an urgent issue which needs to be resolved immediately, please report it directly to the team involved so that we can resolve it as quickly as possible.

 How to provide feedback